ShadowEngineTeam/lime/README.md

 License
 =======

-This Lime Fork uses the same [MIT license](LICENSE.md) that OpenFL provides.
+This Lime fork is licensed under the MIT License.
+See [LICENSE.md](LICENSE.md) for details.

 Installation